scala-native/scala-native/docs/contrib/contributing.md

 and merge policy (i.e. one merged pull request corresponds to one squashed commit to the main branch.)

 You do not need to squash commits manually.
-It\'s typical to add new commits to the PR branch to accommodate changes that were suggested by the reviewers.
-Squashing things manually and/or rewriting history on the PR branch is all-right as long as it\'s clear that concerns raised by reviewers have been addressed.
+It's typical to add new commits to the PR branch to accommodate changes that were suggested by the reviewers.
+Squashing things manually and/or rewriting history on the PR branch is all-right as long as it's clear that concerns raised by reviewers have been addressed.

 Maintaining a long-standing work-in-progress (WIP) branch requires one to rebase on top of latest main using `git rebase --onto` from time to time.
-It\'s strongly recommended not to perform any merges on your branches that you are planning to use as a PR branch.
+It's strongly recommended not to perform any merges on your branches that you are planning to use as a PR branch.

 ## Pull Request Requirements